goll72/qemu-hdl-dev/.github/README.md

-  - The "client" code, comprised of the simulation itself and the C++ files in the `client` directory, which must export the functions defined and documented in `client/include/hdl-dev/verilated.h`.
+  - The "client" code, comprised of the simulation itself and the C++ files in the `client` directory, which must export the functions defined and documented in `hdl-dev/verilated.h`.

     There is a protocol-specific symbol that must be exported, which is checked by the QEMU code to prevent accidental loading of a library for a device using a different protocol.
-The names of these symbols are listed in `qemu-hdl-dev-common.h`.
+The names of these symbols are listed in `hdl-dev/common.h`.

     If you want to instantiate multiple HDL devices at once, you should make sure they share the same `VerilatedContext`, since